googleapis/google-cloud-ruby/google-cloud-private_catalog/README.md

-# Ruby Client for the Private Catalog API
+# Ruby Client for the Cloud Private Catalog API

-API Client library for the Private Catalog API

-With Private Catalog, developers and cloud admins can make their solutions discoverable to their internal enterprise users.
-Cloud admins can manage their solutions and ensure their users are always launching the latest versions.
+Enable cloud users to discover private catalogs and products in their organizations.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-private_catalog-v*`.